-The Normandy Scholars Program is an interdisciplinary honors program open to students from all majors at the University of Tennessee.
-The goal of the Program is to study World War II in the wider context of memory studies, a discipline that examines how social, cultural, political, and technological shifts affect how societies react to and commemorate past conflicts in their national histories.
-Students apply for the program in the fall, spend the spring semester working with faculty from a wide range of disciplines, and attend a study-abroad mini-session program in France and Germany.
-All students receive a scholarship of $3,000 to help cover the cost of the mini-session study tour (additional scholarships may be available from the students' home departments, the Programs Abroad Office, and other sources).
+Normandy Scholars is an interdisciplinary program open to undergraduate students from all majors at the University of Tennessee.
+The goal is to study World War II in the wider context of memory studies, a discipline that examines how social, cultural, political, and technological shifts affect how societies react to and commemorate past conflicts in their national histories.
+The program includes a 3-hour spring 2018 class and a mini-session study-abroad trip to London, in the U.K.; Caen, the Normandy beaches, and Paris, in France; and Cologne and Bonn, in Germany.
+All students receive a scholarship of $3,000 to help cover the cost of the mini-session study tour.

 Applications for the spring 2018 program are due October 16, 2017 and are processed by the Programs Abroad Office; For more information and to apply, click here.

 Application details: You must be an undergraduate with at least a 3.25 GPA and sophomore standing or higher at the time of application.
 You will be asked to submit the following materials: